Scots law: Parliamentary Sovereignty in Scotland

+Scottish devolution

+Scots law has continued to change and develop in the 20th century, with the most significant change coming under devolution and the reformation of the Scottish Parliament.
+As a result of devolution, the Scottish Government regained control over many aspects of Scots law, marking the first time since 1707 that laws affecting Scotland were made directly by a Scottish Government.
+In 1885, a form of devolution was granted to Scotland through the creation of the Scotland Office which was primarily based in London, but also had facilities in Scotland's capital Edinburgh.
+The Scotland Office was headed by the Secretary of State for Scotland who had autonomy over specifically Scottish affairs, including Scots law.
+As a result of devolution, the majority of the Secretary of State for Scotland's responsibilities were transferred to the First Minister of Scotland, with the Secretary of State's influence over Scots law being over reserved matters only, and they prevent Royal Assent being granted for a piece of legislation proposed by the Scottish Parliament if it falls within reserved matters.

+The Scottish Government and the Scottish Parliament legislates in all areas of devolved responsibility, with the Lord Advocate serving as the chief legal adviser to the Scottish Government over matters of Scots law and legislation.
+The Cabinet Secretary for Justice is the minister with the Scottish cabinet who is responsible for legal aspects in Scotland on matters devolved to the Scottish Parliament, as well as responsible for the country's justice system, criminal law procedure, courts, sentencing and Police Scotland.

 Influential sources

 An early Scottish legal compilation, Regiam Majestatem, was based heavily on Glanvill's English law treatise, although it also contains elements of civil law, feudal law, canon law, customary law and native Scots statutes.
-Although there was some indirect Roman-law influence on Scots law, via medieval ius commune and canon law used in the church courts, the direct influence of Roman law was slight up until around the mid-15th century.
-After this time, civilian ius commune was often adopted in argument in court, in an adapted form, where there was no native Scots rule to settle a dispute; and civil law was in this way partially received in subsidium into Scots law.
+Although there was some indirect Roman-law influence on Scots law, via medieval ius commune and canon law used in the ecclesiastical courts, the direct influence of Roman law was slight up until around the mid-15th century.
+After this time, civil ius commune was often adopted in argument in court, in an adapted form, where there was no native Scots rule to settle a dispute; and civil law was in this way partially received in subsidium into Scots law.

 Since the Acts of Union 1707, Scotland has shared a legislature with the rest of the United Kingdom.
 Scotland retained a fundamentally different legal system from that of England and Wales, but the Union brought English influence on Scots law.
 In recent years, Scots law has also been affected by European law under the Treaties of the European Union, the requirements of the European Convention on Human Rights (entered into by members of the Council of Europe) and the establishment of the Scottish Parliament which may pass legislation within its areas of legislative competence as detailed by the Scotland Act 1998.